Cardypro/StructureAnalyzer/README.md

 ![logo](Logo.svg)
 [![DOI](https://zenodo.org/badge/248959529.svg)](https://zenodo.org/badge/latestdoi/248959529)

-A program analyzing 3D protein structures from PDB to generate 2D binding motives.
+A program analyzing 3D protein structures from PDB to generate 2D binding motifs.
 The current version creates .mrv-files that can be open with [MarvinSketch](https://chemaxon.com/products/marvin) for example.
 The .mrv-file shows interactions between ligand and protein atoms.

 ## Requirements